ojoaosoares/SPY-Routing-Protocol/README.md

-# GPDR – Geographic Parity-based Disjoint Routing for ns-3.29
+# SPY – Same Parity Yonder Routing Protocol for ns-3.29

-This repository provides a **plugin for ns-3.29** that implements **GPDR (Geographic Parity-based Disjoint Routing)** — a **stateless, greedy, geographic routing protocol** that enhances packet delivery using **dual node-disjoint paths with same-hop parity constraints**.
+This repository provides a **plugin for ns-3.29** that implements **SPY (Same Parity Yonder) Routing Protocol** — a **stateless, greedy, geographic routing protocol** that enhances packet delivery using **dual node-disjoint paths with same-hop parity constraints**.

 ---

-## 🛰️ What is GPDR?
+## 🛰️ What is SPY Routing Protocol?

-**GPDR** is a geographic routing protocol designed for wireless ad hoc networks.
+**SPY** is a geographic routing protocol designed for wireless ad hoc networks.
 It differs from traditional stateless greedy routing (like GPSR) by:

 - Using **node positions** not just to forward packets greedily, but to **compute two disjoint paths** from source to destination.
 - Ensuring **same-parity hop counts** for the dual paths (e.g., both paths are even or both are odd in length).
 - Improving **redundancy and reliability** with minimal per-node state overhead.
+- Maximizing **throughput** by leveraging dual disjoint paths for parallel, reliable packet delivery

 ---